 - Talk with families regarding their expectations concerning routines.
 Some families may look for their mobile infants and toddlers to cooperate more readily in various routines, while others will expect independence in some routines.

-Think more about the routines and daily care of infants and toddlers.
-Download and print the Responsive Routines handout and look for ways to highlight your strengths and continue supporting infant and toddler development and learning.
+Think more about routines and daily care of infants and toddlers.
+Use the Responsive Routines handout and look for ways to highlight your strengths and to continue supporting infant and toddler development and learning.
 Discuss your observations with a trainer, coach, or administrator.

 Pictures can be used with infants and toddlers to help them learn language and make sense of the world around them.
-Download and print the following Visual Cue Cards attachment to support infants and toddlers during daily routines.
-These picture cues can act as daily routine or schedule reminders; you can use them to craft a visual schedule.
-You can also take pictures of routines in your own classroom to make the visual cues more reflective of your community.
+The Visual Cue Photos attachment can be used to support infants and toddlers during daily routines.
+The picture cues can act as daily routine or schedule reminders and can be used to craft a visual schedule.
+Or take pictures of routines in your own classroom to make the visual cues more reflective of your community.

-Petersen, S. H., Wittmer, D. S. (2008).
-Infant and Toddler Development and the Responsive Program Planning: A Relationship-Based Approach.
-Saddle River, NJ: Pearson Education, Inc.
+Petersen, S. H., & Wittmer, D. S. (2018).
+Infant and toddler development and the responsive program planning: A relationship-based approach (4th ed.).
+Pearson Education, Inc.